-5. If the person is determined by the Office of Public Guardian to have regained competency or that conditional release to a private guardian or other caretaker is appropriate, a hearing shall be scheduled within twenty (20) days.
+- 5. If the person is determined by the Office of Public Guardian to have regained competency or that conditional release to a private guardian or other caretaker is appropriate, a hearing shall be scheduled within twenty (20) days.
 If found competent by the court or a jury after such rehearing, criminal proceedings shall be resumed.
-If the court finds conditional release to be appropriate, the court shall make an appropriate order for conditional release; and

-6. The provisions of subsections C, H and I of Section 6-101 of Title 30 of the Oklahoma Statutes shall not apply to custody orders arising under this title.

-B. If the person is found to be incompetent for reasons other than the person is a person requiring treatment as defined by Section 1-103 of Title 43A of the Oklahoma Statutes and is found to be not dangerous as defined by Section 1175.1 of this title, the court shall suspend the criminal proceedings and either refer the person to the Department of Human Services for consideration of voluntary assistance or conditionally release the person as set forth in this section.
+If the court finds conditional release to be appropriate, the court shall make an appropriate order for conditional release; and - 6.
+The provisions of subsections C, H and I of Section 6-101 of Title 30 of the Oklahoma Statutes shall not apply to custody orders arising under this title. - B. If the person is found to be incompetent for reasons other than the person is a person requiring treatment as defined by Section 1-103 of Title 43A of the Oklahoma Statutes and is found to be not dangerous as defined by Section 1175.1 of this title, the court shall suspend the criminal proceedings and either refer the person to the Department of Human Services for consideration of voluntary assistance or conditionally release the person as set forth in this section.

-1. For any person recommended for conditional release, a written plan for services shall be prepared by the Department of Human Services and filed with the court.
-In its order of conditional release, the court shall specify the conditions of release and shall direct the appropriate agencies or persons to submit annual reports regarding the person's compliance with the conditions of release and progress:
+- 1. For any person recommended for conditional release, a written plan for services shall be prepared by the Department of Human Services and filed with the court.
+In its order of conditional release, the court shall specify the conditions of release and shall direct the appropriate agencies or persons to submit annual reports regarding the person's compliance with the conditions of release and progress: - shall agree, in writing, that during the period the person is granted conditional release and is subject to the provisions thereof, there shall be free transmission of all pertinent information, including clinical information regarding the person, among the person's treatment providers, the appropriate district attorneys, law enforcement and court personnel.
+To affect this agreement, the person shall execute any releases required by law to allow for the dissemination of this information, - b. the court's order placing the person on conditional release shall include notice that the person's conditional release may be revoked upon good cause,

-- a. to be eligible for conditional release, the person shall agree, in writing, that during the period the person is granted conditional release and is subject to the provisions thereof, there shall be free transmission of all pertinent information, including clinical information regarding the person, among the person's treatment providers, the appropriate district attorneys, law enforcement and court personnel.
-To affect effect this agreement, the person shall execute any releases required by law to allow for the dissemination of this information, - b. the court's order placing the person on conditional release shall include notice that the person's conditional release may be revoked upon good cause, - c. the district attorney, as well as any agency or individual involved in providing services with regard to the person's conditional release, may prepare and file an affidavit under oath if the district attorney, agency, or individual believes that the person has failed to comply with the conditions of release.
-The court shall then conduct a hearing to determine if the person has violated the conditions of release.
-Notice of the hearing shall be issued, at least twenty-four (24) hours before the hearing, to the Department of Human Services, the person, trial counsel for the person, and the client advocate general of the Department of Human Services.
-After reviewing the evidence concerning any alleged violation of the conditions of the release, the person's progress, treatment alternatives, and the need for public safety, the court may order no change to the conditions of release, and d. the person placed on conditional release shall remain in a conditional release status until the reviewing court issues a full release from all conditions.
+1 the district attorney, as well as any agency or 2 individual involved in providing services with regard 3 to the person's conditional release, may prepare and file an affidavit under oath if the district attorney, 4 5 agency, or individual believes that the person has failed to comply with the conditions of release.
+The 6 7 court shall then conduct a hearing to determine if the person has violated the conditions of release.
+9 of the hearing shall be issued, at least twenty-four 10 (24) hours before the hearing, to the Department of Human Services, the person, trial counsel for the 11 12 person, and the client advocate general of the 13 Department of Human Services.
+After reviewing the evidence concerning any alleged violation of the 14 15 conditions of the release, the person's progress, treatment alternatives, and the need for public 16 safety, the court may order no change to the 17 conditions for the person's release or modify the 18 conditions of release, and 19 d. the person placed on conditional release shall remain in a conditional release status until the reviewing court issues a full release from all conditions.